Skip to main content

 Research synthesisLow evidenceModerate effect3 studies · 3 beneficial · 0 neutral · 0 harmful

-Across 3 randomized controlled trials, all reported beneficial moderate-sized effects of Bifidobacterium lactis strains on bowel movement frequency.
-Two of the three studies found statistically significant increases in defecation frequency compared to placebo, primarily in adults with low bowel movement frequency or functional constipation.
-The available evidence suggests a consistent benefit, but the evidence base is small and preliminary.
+Across 3 randomized controlled trials, 3 reported beneficial moderate-sized effects of Bifidobacterium lactis strains on bowel movement frequency in adults with low defecation frequency or functional constipation.
+Two of the three studies found statistically significant improvements.
+The evidence base is small and preliminary, with no consistently reported dose or form.

-• Studied populations: Adults with low defecation frequency and abdominal discomfort; adults with functional constipation
+• Studied populations: Adults with low defecation frequency or functional constipation

 3 of 3 papers